 (1) This radio interface now includes an option using OFDM modulation.

 (2) This radio interface now supports FDD.

+(3) This radio interface supports both FDD and SUL.

 Description and Technical conditions for IoT cellular systems

 The following technical conditions shall be applied as an essential component necessary to ensure coexistence between neighbouring networks.
 Operators may agree, on a bilateral or multilateral basis, different technical parameters providing that they continue to comply with the technical conditions applicable for the protection of other services, applications or networks and with their cross-border obligations.